 One of the joys of being a student is that everyone wants to give you a discount.
-And I mean EVERYONE.
+And we mean EVERYONE.
 Just to name a few popular stores: New Look, Odeon Cinemas, Dominos, the Co-op, and ASOS.

 4. Get a part time job

 Obviously your studies come first; and if you feel that having a job will detract from your grades then don’t do it.
 But it’s definitely something worth thinking about.
-Generating your own income is great for many reasons; firstly because earning money and seeing it fill up your bank account feels good.
+Generating your own income is great for many reasons.
+First, because earning money and seeing it fill up your bank account feels good.
 It takes the stress out of watching the numbers dwindle to nothing… and then even further down into the negative figures with you powerless to stop it.

 5. Buy cheap and freeze